Slavislav/Playwright-mcp/SUT-Overview-Generator/SUT-Overview-Generation-Prompt.md

 ## Notes
 - Always use Playwright MCP for browser automation and page analysis
-- Take multiple snapshots throughout the exploration process
+- Use Playwright page snapshots (NOT screenshots) for efficient page structure analysis
+- Screenshots are NOT needed - they slow down execution and consume context unnecessarily
 - Document any errors or limitations encountered during analysis
 - Focus on functionality that would be relevant for testing purposes
 - Consider both positive and negative testing scenarios in the analysis

 ---

-**Prompt Version**: 1.0
+**Prompt Version**: 1.1
 **Created**: January 2025
+**Last Updated**: October 2025
 **Purpose**: Automated SUT Overview generation for web applications
 **Dependencies**: Playwright MCP, Test Planning Knowledge Bases
+**Change Log**: v1.1 - Removed screenshot requirements, optimized for Playwright page snapshots only